vladavilov/playground/git-epic-creator/services/ai_requirements_service/README.md

-AI Workflow Service — Agentic Requirements Generation (Design and Requirements)
+AI Requirements Service — Agentic Requirements Generation (Design and Requirements)

 Overview

-The AI Workflow Service orchestrates an agentic, high‑precision pipeline that converts a user prompt into structured business and functional requirements.
+The AI Requirements Service orchestrates an agentic, high‑precision pipeline that converts a user prompt into structured business and functional requirements.
 It augments context via a GraphRAG Retrieval microservice (separate service, out of scope here) backed by Neo4j and uses an ensemble‑of‑experts (EoE) strategy.
 The workflow performs self‑evaluation; if confidence (score) < 0.70, it generates targeted clarification questions so that user answers are expected to raise the score ≥ 0.70.
 The service publishes stepwise workflow updates to the UI via Redis Pub/Sub on the same channel convention used by project_management_service → ui_service.

 Non‑Goals